techyourchance/TechYourChance-Android-Application/README.md

 ## Architecture

-The project is written in Kotlin, using the "classical" Android UI framework (XMLs + Views). \[Jetpack Compose will be added in the future\]
+The project is written in Kotlin.

+Some parts of the UI use the "classical" Android UI framework (XMLs + Views), while others use Jetpack Compose.
+There are also screens that demonstrate alternative implementations of UI components using Views and Compose (i.e. you can switch between different implementations of the same UI component).

 Packages structure of the application follows [package by feature](https://www.techyourchance.com/popular-package-structures/) approach.